 I-COM Working Groups

-The Working Groups are one of three types of forums that I-COM Global offers and make up the foundation of our organisation.
-They comprise 450 industry leaders working in more than 25 groups covering the forefront of Smart Data Marketing.
+The I-COM Working Groups are one of three types of forums that I-COM Global offers (Working Groups, I-COM Global Summit and City Meetups) and make up the foundation of our organisation.
+They comprise 450 industry leaders working in 30 groups covering the forefront of Smart Data Marketing.
 The groups provide valuable interactions and learning between our members as well as decision-making input which guides I-COM’s direction.